Christian Democratic Party (Chile)

-The Christian Democratic Party (Partido Demócrata Cristiano, PDC) is a Christian democratic political party in Chile.
+The Christian Democratic Party (Partido Demócrata Cristiano, PDC), commonly known as Christian Democracy (Democracia Cristiana, DC) is a Christian democratic political party in Chile.
 There have been three Christian Democrat presidents in the past, Eduardo Frei Ruiz-Tagle, Patricio Aylwin, and Eduardo Frei Montalva.

 Customarily, the PDC backs specific initiatives in an effort to bridge socialism and laissez-faire capitalism.
 This economic system has been called "social capitalism" and is heavily influenced by Catholic social teaching or, more generally, Christian ethics.
 In addition to this objective, the PDC also supports a strong national government while remaining more conservative on social issues.
 However, after Pinochet's military regime ended the PDC embraced more classical economic policies compared to before the dictatorship.
 The current Secretary-General of the PDC is Gonzalo Duarte.
 In their latest "Ideological Congress", the Christian Democrats criticized Chile's current economic system and called for a shift toward a social market economy (economía social de mercado).
 The PDC had cooperated with centre-left parties after the end of Pinochet rule.

 With the exception of the 1973 - 1989 period (due to the dissolution of the National Congress by Pinochet's Military Junta), the PDC was the largest party in Parliament between 1965 to 2001.
 In 2022, the party has faced a severe internal crisis, with many prominent politicians leaving it.